-Regardless of whether you’re working from home (opens in new tab)or have already returned to the office, the right desk can make all the difference when it comes to productivity.
-While you could spend your workday sitting at an office desk (opens in new tab), with a standing desk (opens in new tab) you can break up your routine and work while standing or sit down when it’s time to take a break.
+Regardless of whether you’re working from home or have already returned to the office, the right desk can make all the difference when it comes to productivity.
+With the best standing desk, you can break up your routine and work while standing or sit down when it’s time to take a break.
 Unlike manual standing desks that you need to adjust yourself, with an electric standing desk you can simply push a button and the desk raises on its own.

 Based in Coppell, Texas, Vari has been making both standing desk converters and standalone standing desks since 2013.
 While we’ve reviewed a number of the company’s desks in the past, Vari recently released its Essentials Collection which features streamlined versions of its existing products that are perfect for your home office.